heyqule/enemy_race_manager/doc/Boss_Mode.md

 #### When the base is alive
 - Spawn regular spawners / defenses every nauvis day.  within radius of 64.
 [Done]
 - perform long range siege attack on player structures every attack cycle (3 minutes).[TO DO]
-- Targets: miners, rocket-silos, artillery and turrets
+- Targets: miners, rocket-silos, artillery and turrets [Done]

 #### When the base is despawned
 - Boss base despawns after some time.
 It will launch x amount of super attack your base before it despawn.
+[WIP]

 #### When the base is killed
 - Beating a boss group will spawn 1-2 unkillable infinite chest with intermediate products for (90 minutes).
+[Done]

-##Boss Tiers [DONE]
+###Boss Tiers [WIP]
 - T1
   - 10000000 HP
   - lvl 25 damage stats